wherobots/GeoTorchAI/README.md

 # GeoTorch

-GeoTorch is a deep learning and scalable data processing framework for raster and spatio-temporal datasets.
-It's a python library on top of PyTorch and Apache Sedona.
-It contains various modules for data preprocessing, ready-to-use raster and grid datasets, and neural network models.
+A Spatiotemporal Deep Learning Framework

 ## GeoTorch Modules
-GeoTorch contains following modules for various types of functionalities:
+GeoTorch is a python library on top of PyTorch and Apache Sedona.
+It contains various modules for data preprocessing, ready-to-use raster and grid datasets, and neural network models.:

 * Datasets: Conatins processed popular datasets for raster data models and grid based spatio-temporal models.
 Datasets are available as ready-to-use PyTorch datasets.
 * Models: PyTorch wrapper for popular raster data models and grid based spatio-temporal models.